 The 2020 USEA Educational Symposium is less than a month away!
 With five clinicians over four days, this year’s Symposium will be the biggest educational event of the year.
 Don’t miss out on this opportunity as everyone is welcome to attend the Symposium on February 17-20 at Barnstaple South in Ocala, Florida.

 The United States Eventing Association (USEA) is thrilled to welcome back EquiAppraisal, LLC as a Contributing Level Sponsor of the 2020 USEA Educational Symposium.
 This year’s Symposium will take place on February 17-20 in Ocala, Florida at Barnstaple South.
 As a Contributing Level Sponsor, EquiAppraisal has generously offered to sponsor lunch for all FEH Symposium attendees.

 An easy way to practice eventing is at a USEA New Event Horse (NEH) competition.
 Designed as an introduction to the sport of eventing, the USEA NEH Series classes have a structure similar to the USEA Young Event Horse (YEH) Series with two phases: the dressage phase and the jumping test.

-Six highly respected clinicians from all parts of the world will come together on February 18-21 at the Grand Oaks Resort in Weirsdale, Florida to bring a week of education to the USEA Educational Symposium.
-With the symposium only a month away, it’s time to get to know the six stars who will present valuable information for the upcoming competition year.
+Five highly respected clinicians from all parts of the world will come together on February 17-20 at Barnstaple South in Ocala, Florida to bring a week of education to the 2020 USEA Educational Symposium.
+The symposium is only one month away, and it’s time to get to know the five stars who will share valuable information for the upcoming year.